Juliane Koepcke Surviving A Plan Crash.

 Survival Struggles

-As days passed without rescue, the survivors faced starvation.
-After several days, they made the agonizing decision to resort to cannibalism, consuming the bodies of those who had died in the crash.
-This decision was driven by desperation and the will to survive.
+As the days passed without any sign of rescue, the survivors were confronted with the devastating reality of starvation.
+Faced with extreme conditions and driven by the instinct to remain alive, they made the agonizing decision to survive by consuming the bodies of those who had died in the crash.

 Search Efforts